“Hey Meta, Make Me Look Cool”: Oakley and Meta Drop $499 AI Glasses for Sporty Show-Offs

 Here’s what $499 gets you:

 • A 3K camera, because if your wind-assisted golf shot isn’t in Ultra HD, did it even happen?
+Sure, you could just tell your friends you hit the green in two, but now you can shove cinematic proof down their throats—complete with your heavy breathing.

 Performance AI Glasses: Because Just Doing Sports Isn’t Enough Anymore